Travis Kelce Player Prop Bets for NFL Week 11 | Kansas City vs. Dallas 11/21/2021

 Season Stats

-- So far this season, 20.7% of the 429 passes thrown by his team have gone Kelce's way.
+- Kelce has been the target of 89 of his team's 429 passing attempts this season, or 20.7% of the target share.

-- Kelce (seven red zone targets) has been the recipient of 12.1% of his team's 58 red zone pass attempts.
+- Kelce has seen the ball thrown his way seven times in the red zone this season, 12.1% of his team's 58 red zone pass attempts.

-- The Chiefs, who rank ninth in the NFL in points scored, have attempted a pass 63.7% of the time while running the ball 36.3% of the time.

 - Click over to SISportsbook and find the latest player props and odds for Kelce's matchup with the Cowboys.